Webull vs tastytrade in 2026

 Category #6: Day Trading

-Direct-access Routing: Neither platform offers it.
+Direct-access Routing: Surprisingly, neither broker-dealer offers it.

 Winner: Webull